OmarVCRZ/CIS486-SOBIE/README.md

 Administrator
 - As_an administrator, I want a simple way to update any event details on the SOBIE website so that it can be reflected (ad banner) in real-time event.
 - As_an administrator, I want to have some form of dashboard to manage SOBIE registrations so that I can be able to track attendance.
-- As_an administrator, I want to manage contact form submissions so that I can respond to submission posts.
+- As_an administrator, I want to manage contact form submissions (data) so that I can respond to submission posts.

 ### Steps in Redesign & Metrics for Success
 4.1 Actionable Improvements (Required/Necessary)